jlingema/albers-core/README.md

 core albers library

+This software is based on ROOT and CMake, that are preinstalled on lxplus.
+If you're not on lxplus, you need to install ROOT and CMake.

-On lxplus, before compiling or using this package, set up your environment:
+Before compiling or using this package, set up your environment:

     source ./init.sh

-On MacOS, before compiling or using this package, install ROOT and make sure your environment is correctly set to use ROOT and compile programs based on ROOT.
-Then, set up your environment:

-    source ./init_macos.sh

-On Linux (tested on Ubuntu), do:

-    source ./init_linux.sh

 Compile: